ajdavidl/Linguae/linguae/dictionary/Readme.md

 - linguae.wiktionaryQuery : Receive a language and a word and gives definitions from Wiktionary.
 - linguae.wikwik : Open browser and query the Wikwik dictionary.
 - linguae.thefreedictionary : Open browser and query the Free Dictionary.
+- linguae.wikdict : Open browser and query the Wikdict dictionary.
 ```

 Examples: